deferpanic/goweave/shortlist.md

   -- maybe punt this to an integration style test for now ??

+* remove the fset warnings by making sure we add imports correctly.

+* transfer the rest of the examples to working tests

 * probably change the call/around advice in the http example -- right now it's just replacing - we want to show true around usage